philippinespire/pire_cssl_data_processing/README.md

 Move into the `mkBAM` dir (or the `mkBAMmerge` directory if you have multiple sequencing runs) and execute the following scripts:

-1. [getBAITcvg.sbatch](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/getBAITcvg.sbatch) which calculates the breath and depth of coverage for the targeted bait regions (as determined by a bed file).
+1. [getBAITcvg.sbatch](https://github.com/philippinespire/pire_cssl_data_processing/blob/main/scripts/getBAITcvg.sbatch) which calculates the breadth and depth of coverage for the targeted bait regions (as determined by a bed file).

 ```bash
 cd YOUR_SPECIES_DIR/mkBAM #or YOUR_SPECIES_DIR/mkBAMmerge